Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 ---

+## *July 02, 2021*

+<sub>Day 2 of me conciously correcting my sitting position (when I meditate).
+My neck hurts, I'm still trying to understand & observe the right (whatever we call it, angle, height, position) comfortable state.
+Will be better with time, if I keep continue to correct it little little everyday.</sub>

+<sub>In my ~10 min of meditation, I now spend more than (I feel) three quarter of the time in checking-in and scanning through my body.
+I feel it's good.
+I'm aware how I feel at different points.
+And also, I'm aware of my thoughts.
+For last some days, my brain is hogged with thoughts coming in, going out.
+I acknowledge them (label them as "thought x") & be ok with them, and continue.
+It's helping, it's working not at the time of meditation, but during my rest of the day.
+I can see the difference.
+I try to think and stop before reacting.
+It's still hard, but I feel I'm better than ever.</sub>

+---

 ## *July 01, 2021*

 <sub>I'm trying to correct my sitting posture, ie. my back, my shoulders and my neck.
 When I sit to meditate, and scan my body, I've realised this thousand time that either my body feel too loose (that is because I'm not sitting straight, but with a bent body), my shoulders always feel dropping (I realised that in a recent video I recorded talking with someone) and my neck (when I close my eyes to sit peacefully, my neck just raises by some angle subconciously and that hurts after a while).</sub>